 Reuse and recycling centre (RRC)

-Once normal service resumes, residents can bring a wide range of materials to the Reuse and Recycling Centre on Yabsley Street.
+Residents can bring a wide range of materials to the Reuse and Recycling Centre on Yabsley Street.

 Please note that the Reuse and Recycling Centre does not accept tyres, plasterboard, asbestos, liquids or trade waste at the site.

 - Batteries (household)

 - Food and drink cans